What Can I Use to Wash My Cat if I don’t have cat shampoo? Of 2022

 Cat shampoo is designed to clean your cat’s coat and skin, but it is essential to be aware of the ingredients used to achieve this.

-Most common ingredients include petrochemicals, which can be harsh on your cat’s skin and coat.
+The most common ingredients include petrochemicals, which can be harsh on your cat’s skin and coat.

 Additionally, many shampoos contain dyes or sulfates that can irritate your cat’s eyes and mucous membranes.
 As a result, it may be best not to use them regularly if you have a kitty who needs regular care.